JamesDansie/lab-06-back-end/README.md

 Start time: 10:15

+Finish time: 12:00

+Actual time needed to complete: 1 hour 45 min
+---

+Number and name of feature: Error Section

+Estimate of time needed to complete: 15 minutes

+Start time: 1:00

-Finish time:
+Finish time: 1:15

-Actual time needed to complete:
+Actual time needed to complete: 15 minutes

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->